Delaware Route 3: Route description

-DE 3 begins at an intersection with Lighthouse Road/Hay Road at an interchange with I-495 in an industrial section of Edgemoor, heading northwest on four-lane divided Edgemoor Road.
+DE 3 begins at an intersection with Lighthouse Road/Hay Road just south of an interchange with I-495 in an industrial section of Edgemoor, heading northwest on four-lane divided Edgemoor Road.
 After the I-495 interchange, the road passes over Norfolk Southern's Shellpot Secondary and Amtrak's Northeast Corridor railroad lines before it intersects US 13 near businesses.
 Past this intersection, DE 3 enters a more residential area as a three-lane undivided road with two southbound lanes and one northbound lane.
 The route narrows to two lanes and turns west and north, coming to an intersection with US 13 Bus.
 At this point, Shipley Road heads north and DE 3 turns northeast to form a concurrency with US 13 Bus. on four-lane undivided Philadelphia Pike, running through residential and commercial areas.
 DE 3 splits from US 13 Bus. at the northwest edge of the town of Bellefonte by turning northwest onto Washington Street Extension, a four-lane divided highway.
 The route passes to the southwest of Mount Pleasant High School and turns north onto Marsh Road, a four-lane undivided road that forms the western boundary of Bellevue State Park.
 The road becomes a divided highway as it crosses Carr Road and comes to a diamond interchange with I-95, with the ramps to and from northbound I-95 connecting to Carr Road.

-Immediately after this interchange, DE 3 crosses under CSX's Philadelphia Subdivision railroad line and narrows into a two-lane undivided road that heads through suburban areas in Brandywine Hundred, passing east of a park and ride lot located at a church and running through residential neighborhoods and past a few businesses.
+Immediately after this interchange, DE 3 crosses under CSX's Philadelphia Subdivision railroad line and narrows into a two-lane undivided road that heads through suburban areas in Brandywine Hundred, running through residential neighborhoods and past a few businesses.
 The route gains a center left-turn lane between Wilson Road/Veale Road and Silverside Road.
 The road curves northeast and forms the western border of the village of Arden.
 DE 3 turns north again past the Grubb Road/Harvey Road intersection and leaves Arden as it runs between neighborhoods to the west and woodland to the east, ending at an intersection with DE 92 in Hanbys Corner.
 Marsh Road continues north past this intersection as an unnumbered road toward the Pennsylvania state line.

 DE 3 has an annual average daily traffic count ranging from a high of 13,642 vehicles at the I-95 interchange to a low of 4,708 vehicles on Washington Street Extension.